Xotl/Smash-League/README.md

 To know if you can challenge someone, you have to follow this three questions:
 - Is the person above you in the ranking?
 - Do you have challenges left?
-- is the difference of ranking places between you and the player you want to challenge is no more than the maximum weekly challenges that you have?
+- is the difference of ranking places between you and the player you want to challenge no more than the maximum weekly challenges that you have?

 If the answer is *yes* to the 3 questions, then you're good to challenge that player.